A few broadcast gubbins available for sale – if they are listed here, they are still available!

 Some minor scratchy Gain pots although these are hardly noticeable if the audio is loud enough.
 Faders are VCA, so no crackles there.
 There are a few minor blemishes on the chassis but nothing too drastic.

-Channels have been labelled for a typical environment but you can easily make your own – the modules can be moved around if you’d prefer a different layout.
+Channels have been labelled for a typical environment but you can easily make your own – the modules, like most on desks of this type, are interlinked via a ribbon cable so can be moved around if you’d prefer a different layout.

 The desk can sit directly on a table-top or be mounted several ways into a cut-out, either semi-flush or flat (the manual has pictures of this).